-Requesting a document not available in the university libraries of Montpellier
+Requesting a document that cannot be found in the university libraries in Montpellier

 The document you are looking for is not available in the University of Montpellier catalog; however, it can be requested from another library in France or elsewhere in the world through the Interlibrary Loan (ILL) service.
-This service is subject to a fee and is available only to registered users (students and staff of the University of Montpellier, as well as external patrons).
+This service requires a fee and is available only to registered users (students and staff of the University of Montpellier, as well as external patrons).

 Request a document